GelukkigTurtle/rfid-classroom-system/README.md

 ## If you have the configured Arduino with RFID, plug it to a USB port and follow the next step:

 2) Depending you SO(Windows, Linux, Mac OS) you must follow the Libs/USB port drivers/INSTALL instructions.

 3) Compile the Arduino Code/sketch.cpp code

 For final step compile and run the project.

+To start the RFID lector, click in 'INICIAR LECTOR' button on main screen, if you dosen't have the lector the program is going to ask you if you whant to introduce the professor card ID manually.

 ### RFID Classroom System screenshots